mixheikk/mixheikk.github.io/index.markdown

 <img style="float: left; padding-right: 15px" img src= "{{ site.url }}/assets/img/MH.jpg" alt="drawing" width="100"/>

 I'm a statistical machine learning PhD student at University of Helsinki, Finland.
-I've mostly focused on privacy-preserving (differentially private) machine learning and Bayesian statistics.
+I've mostly focused on privacy-preserving (differentially private) machine learning, Bayesian statistics, and federated learning.
 I'm also interested in lots of other stuff, but generally lack the time to actually do much about it.

  <a href="{{ site.url }}/filut/cv.pdf">You can find my CV here.</a>